 - 4.1 We will ensure that the concern or complaint is being, or has been, investigated properly according to the LCC complaints procedure. - 4.2 In the first instance the headteacher will issue a warning to the complainant.
 They will contact the complainant either by phone, in writing or by email to explain why this behaviour is causing concern, and ask them to change this behaviour.
 The headteacher will explain the actions that the school may take if the behaviour does not change. - 4.3 If the disruptive behaviour continues, the headteacher will issue a reminder letter to the complainant advising them that the way in which they will be allowed to contact us in the future will be restricted.
 The headteacher will make this decision and inform the complainant in writing of what procedures have been put in place and for what period. - 4.4 Any restriction that is imposed on the complainant's contact with us will be appropriate and proportionate and the complainant will be advised of the period of time the restriction will be in place for.
 In most cases restrictions will apply for between 3 and 6 months but in exceptional cases may be extended.
-In such cases the restrictions would be reviewed on a termly basis. - 4.5 Restrictions will be tailored to deal with the individual circumstances of the complainant and may include: - Banning the complainant from making contact by telephone except through a third party e.g. solicitor/Councillor/friend acting on their behalf - Banning the complainant from sending emails to individual and/or all school employees or Governors and insisting they only correspond by letter - Banning the complainant from using the school premises - Banning the complainant from accessing any School building except by appointment - Requiring contact to take place with one named member of staff only - Restricting telephone calls to specified days / times / duration - Requiring any personal contact to take place in the presence of an appropriate witness - Letting the complainant know that we will not reply or acknowledge any further contact from them on the specific topic of that complaint (in this case, a designated member of staff should be identified who will read future correspondence) - 4.6 When the decision has been taken to apply this policy to a complainant, the headteacher will contact the complainant in writing to explain: - Why the decision has been taken - What action is being taken - The duration of that action - The review process of this policy - 4.7 The headteacher will enclose a copy of this policy in the letter to the complainant. - 4.8 Where a complainant continues to behave in a way that is unacceptable, the headteacher, in consultation with the Chair of Governors, may decide to refuse all contact with the complainant and stop any investigation into his or her complaint. - 4.9 Where the behaviour is so extreme or it threatens the immediate safety and welfare of staff, we will consider other options, for example reporting the matter to the police or taking legal action.
+In such cases the restrictions would be reviewed on a quarterly basis. - 4.5 Restrictions will be tailored to deal with the individual circumstances of the complainant and may include: - Banning the complainant from making contact by telephone except through a third party e.g. solicitor/Councillor/friend acting on their behalf - Banning the complainant from sending emails to individual and/or all school employees or Governors and insisting they only correspond by letter - Banning the complainant from using the school premises - Banning the complainant from accessing any School building except by appointment - Requiring contact to take place with one named member of staff only - Restricting telephone calls to specified days / times / duration - Requiring any personal contact to take place in the presence of an appropriate witness - Letting the complainant know that we will not reply or acknowledge any further contact from them on the specific topic of that complaint (in this case, a designated member of staff should be identified who will read future correspondence) - 4.6 When the decision has been taken to apply this policy to a complainant, the headteacher will contact the complainant in writing to explain: - Why we have taken the decision - What action we are taking - The duration of that action - The review process of this policy, and - The right of the complainant to contact the Local Government Ombudsman about the fact that they have been treated as an abusive/persistent/vexatious complainant - 4.7 The headteacher will enclose a copy of this policy in the letter to the complainant. - 4.8 Where a complainant continues to behave in a way that is unacceptable, the headteacher, in consultation with the Chair of Governors, may decide to refuse all contact with the complainant and stop any investigation into his or her complaint.

+4.9 Where the behaviour is so extreme or it threatens the immediate safety and welfare of staff, we will consider other options, for example reporting the matter to the police or taking legal action.
 In such cases, we may not give the complainant prior warning of that action.